osigaud/osigaud.github.io/docs/learning_RL/learning_RL.md

 The labs are based on [the bbrl library](https://github.com/osigaud/bbrl), before studying DQN you should have a look at [the bbrl documentation](https://osigaud.github.io/docs/overview.md) and [the bbrl introductory notebooks](https://osigaud.github.io/docs/notebooks).

-These pages are subject to perpetual improvement, if you have any question or any suggestion to improve the content, send a message to Olivier.Sigaud@sorbonne-universite.fr.

 ------------

 ### Direct policy search and RL